 - Store between 15-25 degrees Celsius

 Always read the label.
 If symptoms persist see your healthcare professional.

 Clear colourless solution

 Do I need a prescription?

 These medicine packs are available from a pharmacist and requires a prescription.
-They are Schedule 4: Prescription Only Medicine.
+It is

 - 1 x 5mL (single onco vial) pack

 We are unable to tell you if you need a prescription for these medicines.
 You can ask your pharmacist.
 This medicine is

 Pregnant or planning a pregnancy?

 For the active ingredient cytarabine